 Multilingual e-discovery is a real asset for lawyers working on multi-language projects but it’s important that law firms understand the technology they have access to.
 Although the technology is increasingly sophisticated, people working with it really need to understand the limitations and capabilities of what they are using.

 One of the key fundamentals to grasp is the difference between code pages and Unicode format.
 Most electronic documents will be saved in one of these formats and this has implications for the accuracy of e-discovery processing.
-The optimum system may vary from one project to the next, depending on the languages being used.
+The optimal system may vary from one project to the next, depending on the languages being used.

 Document e-discovery faces additional technical challenges when documents use languages in different alphabets, or written in different directions (such as Arabic).
 Some languages don’t handle linguistic parts of speech in the same way as others.
 For instance, spaces between words don’t necessarily indicate the start and end of a word in Asian languages.
 Systems need an additional layer of computer programming if they are to be able to handle multilingual documents in these kinds of languages.